 Braces For Adults

 Orthodontic treatment is no longer just for teens!
-One in five orthodontic patients is over the age of 21!
+One in four orthodontic patients is over the age of 21!
 Many adults are choosing to receive treatment because they understand the importance of maintaining their health and they want to feel better about their appearance.
 Remember, a straight smile isn’t just beautiful; it will help you maintain the health of your teeth for life!